enkidevs/curriculum/General/Networking/what-is-a-port.md

 ---
 ## Practice

-Where is `HTTP`'s port reserved
+What is HTTP's default port?
-??? ?
+???

 * `80`
 * `21`